google/WebFundamentals/src/content/en/fundamentals/vr/vr-perspective/index.md

 some WebVR specific things that you need to think about.

 ## Performance is everything
-If you create animations on the web, you should already want to have them be silky smooth at 60 frames per seconds.
+If you create animations on the web, you should already want them to be silky smooth at 60 frames per seconds.
 That said, if sometimes you don't quite make it because you are processing something in the background it isn't always a huge deal.